justanotherdot/knifey/doc/design.md

 This would be the common ranges, including 100.
 Hence: 4, 6, 8, 10, 12, 20, 100.

+### Division

+Must cast to float, rather than supporting integer division.

 ## Testing

 Fuzzing against the grammar would be good.

+## Builders

+The combinators for building the AST could be drastically better to improve ergonomics of expressing types without relying heavily on the parse logic.